wrench-project/wrench/doc/guide/cloud.md

                                    {{wrench::CloudServiceProperty::SUPPORTS_PILOT_JOBS, "false"}}));
 ~~~~~~~~~~~~~

-## Cloud Service Properties             {#guide-cloud-creating-properties}
+## Cloud service properties             {#guide-cloud-creating-properties}

-In addition to properties inherited from wrench::ComputeServiceProperty, the Cloud
+In addition to properties inherited from `wrench::ComputeServiceProperty`, a cloud
 service supports the following properties:

-- `wrench::CloudServiceProperty::VM_BOOT_OVERHEAD_IN_SECONDS`: The overhead, in seconds, to boot a VM
+- `wrench::CloudServiceProperty::VM_BOOT_OVERHEAD_IN_SECONDS`

 @WRENCHNotUserDoc

-# Managing a Cloud compute service #        {#guide-cloud-managing}
+# Managing a cloud compute service #        {#guide-cloud-managing}

-The Cloud service provides several mechanisms to manage the set of VMs instantiated
+The cloud service provides several mechanisms to manage the set of VMs instantiated
 on the execution hosts.
-Currently, WRENCH users are able to create, shutdown, start,
+Currently, it is possible to create, shutdown, start,
 suspend, and resume VMs (see a complete list of functions available in the
 wrench::CloudService API documentation).
 The figure below shows the different states
 a VM can be: